Gopher Hole Museum, Torrington, Alberta, CANADA

 Facing a closing school, a dying economy, and the exodus of both jobs and people, the town elders got together and decided to do what all town elders do to keep their town alive – they killed and stuffed gophers.

 They secured a government grant in 1996 and now have been drawing in about 6000 tourists every summer since.
-(The museum is only officially open from June 1st to September 30th, but if you email or call ahead, someone will come down and open the doors for you.)
+(The Gopher Hole Museum is only officially open from June 1st to September 30th, but if you email or call ahead, someone will come down and open the doors for you.)

 They’ll even let you try on the mask of the town mascot — Clem T. GoFur – if you ask nicely.
 The lady at the front desk, Bunty (I’m not making this up) said I could even go outside with it and take some photos if I wanted.
 Considering the fate that awaits most gophers in this town, I thought I’d pass.